 If you notice an error in the name or date of birth, please contact the body that originally issued the certificate, or the relevant cantonal authority.

 You should also promptly check whether you have received the certificate.
-If delivery to the dedicated app did not work for technical reasons, you can request a new certificate free of charge from the issuing body.
+If delivery to the dedicated app did not work for technical reasons, you can request a new certificate from the issuing body.

 For technical assistance and questions about the COVID Certificate app, you can contact the technical helpline:

 +41 58 466 07 99

 Checking COVID certificates with the COVID Certificate Check App

 The certificate requirement within Switzerland was lifted on 17 February 2022.
 The cantons have the authority to order measures (such as a certificate requirement) within their canton to prevent the spread of communicable diseases.
 If you still have to check COVID certificates, please refer to the following information.

 To enable the authenticity and validity of COVID certificates to be checked, the COVID Certificate Check App has been made available.
 The latest version of the COVID Certificate Check app allows COVID certificates to be verified according to the following verification modes: 3G, 2G, 2G+ and test certificate.
 The verifier can select the verification mode directly in the app in order to verify COVID certificates according to the regulations applicable at the location.